-A. If your child changes their mind when they find out what's on the menu that day - they have to tell Ms. Connie in the morning before the first bell.
+A. If your child changes their mind when they find out what's on the menu that day - Please tell Ms. Connie in the morning before the first bell.

 About Communication

 Q. What is the Wildcat Weekly?
 How does it work?